S41G0N/SA1G0N/README.md

 # SA1G0N - Gentoo Ebuild Repository

 Welcome to the SA1G0N Gentoo ebuild repository!
 This repository is dedicated to updating and maintaining ebuilds for packages that I use.
-Whether you're looking for up-to-date ebuilds for your favorite software or want to contribute to keeping Gentoo packages fresh, you've come to the right place.
+Ebuilds contained in this repository are tested and then sent to Gentoo's GURU development branch.

 ![Demo Image](img/demo.png)